Non-pluripolar products on vector bundles and Chern--Weil formulae: Abstract

 \section{Abstract}

-In this paper, we develop the pluripotential-theoretic techniques for constructing the arithmetic intersection theory on mixed Shimura varieties.
+In this paper, we develop several pluripotential-theoretic techniques for singular metrics on vector bundles.
 We first introduce the theory of non-pluripolar products on holomorphic vector bundles on complex manifolds.
 Then we define and study a special class of singularities of Hermitian metrics on vector bundles, called $\mathcal{I}$-good singularities, partially extending Mumford's notion of good singularities.
-Next, we derive a Chern--Weil type formula expressing the Chern numbers of Hermitian vector bundles with $\mathcal{I}$-good singularities on mixed Shimura varieties in terms of the associated b-divisors.
+Next, we derive a Chern--Weil type formula expressing the Chern numbers of Hermitian vector bundles with $\mathcal{I}$-good singularities in terms of the associated b-divisors.
 We also define an intersection theory on the Riemann--Zariski space and apply it to reformulate our Chern--Weil formula.
-Finally, we define and study the Okounkov bodies of b-divisors.

 \blfootnote{ \textbf{\textit{Keywords---}}: Mixed Shimura variety, Chern--Weil formula, I-good singularity, non-pluripolar product. }

 \blfootnote{\textbf{\textit{MSC}}: 32J25, 14C17, 14G40. }